szstonelee/gointernal/string.md

 }
 ```

-In the above example, if b is assigned with a big string, e.g. one million length string, in f(), there is no one more million char be allocated for s. b and s share the same underlying array of char.
+In the above example, if b is assigned with a big string, e.g. one million length string, in f(), there is no one more million char be allocated for s.

+b and s share the same underlying array of char.

 NOTE: We use char.
 Acutually, in Golang, the correct name for char is rune.

 If you code for Java, the memory allocation is the same.

-It is different for C++
+It is different for C++.
 ```
 // C++ code
 void f(std::string s) {
   size_t l = s.size();
 }
 ```
 In the C++ code, unlike Golang, in f(), there are a new memory allocated for s.
-If a is string of one million char, when in f(), one million more memory is allocated for s.
-It is a big burden for C++ if passing the std::string directly as value.
-In the following section, we will know how C++ deals with this.
+If b is a string of one million char, when in f(), one million more memory is allocated and copied from b for s.
+It is a big burden for C++ if passing the huge std::string directly as value.
+In the following section, we will know how C++ deals with the issue.

-So usually, like Java, we pass the string directly as the argument in Golang.
+So usually, like Java, we pass string directly as argument in Golang.

 ## string is immutable like Java
 ```